Network Imaging / IVS

 - When a placeholder is imported from a text file

-The IVS recognizes all MAC addresses from Windows clients, including the ones reported to inventory and the manually specified one if any.
+IVS recognizes Windows client MAC addresses reported to inventory and the manually specified Imaging MAC Address, if one exists.

-You can also mass-import Imaging Mac Addresses using the import tool within the FileWave Web Admin Console.
+You can also mass-import Imaging MAC Addresses with the import tool in the web admin console.

 Using Smart Groups with Windows Imaging